john29917958/john29917958.github.io/source/_posts/Groove-to-The-Beat.md

 When you're appreciating the video, try to pay attention to the timing that the dancer performs stops, hits and stamps.
 If you did pay attention to it, you should notice that most times when they stop, hit, and stamp, you can hear drumbeats at the same time.
 It's not a coincidence, it's because they felt what music gave them, and they just reacted to what made them feel good naturally.

 ## How to Dance to The Music
 Now, you should be convinced that dance bases on music right?
-If not, try to watch more dance videos on YouTube, try to appreciate what legendary dancers do, then you should gradually understand what concept I'm trying deliver.
+If not, try to watch more dance videos on YouTube, try to appreciate what legendary dancers do, then you should gradually understand what I'm trying to deliver.
 So how can I improve my connection to the music?
 Well, just listen to it and enjoy everything music gives you.
 However, someone may need some helps to get started quickly.
 The following are some tips for you if you need guidances, but please remember, enjoy what you hear is the fundamental way to get closer and closer to the music.

 ### Timing